Most forms of martial arts, though they appear violent at the outset,

 Developmentally, your children will learn both gross and fine motor skills,

 thus improving their hand eye coordination and overall body postures.
-Youngsabrina belt test
+Young

 children quickly learn the basic moves of martial arts.
 The increasing